 Homepage of Frank Puhlmann

-Frank Puhlmann is responsible for IoT Partner & License Business at Bosch Software Innovations GmbH.
-Prior to this assignment, he headed the Methodology and Solution Architecture team.
+Frank Puhlmann is a managing director at Residential IoT Services GmbH, a company of the Bosch group, where he is responsible for Product Management & Development.
+Prior to his current role, he was responsible for the Living IoT Lab at Bosch Software Innovations GmbH.
+He established and headed the IoT Partner & License department and the Methodology and Solution Architecture teams.
 Before joining Bosch, he worked as a Technical Product Manager and Head of Research at inubit AG (a Berlin-based BPM company) and as a Senior Research Assistant at the Hasso Plattner Institute in Potsdam (Germany).

-In his spare time, Frank is working on open source projects (see github.com/frapu78) as well as developing mobile Apps like Magic Mimi, an app that works as a primer for pre-school kids and first-grades to learn writing spoken words.
+In his spare time, Frank is working on open source projects (see github.com/frapu78) as well as developing mobile Apps like Magic Mimi.
+Magic Mimi is an app that works as a primer for pre-school kids and first-grades to learn how to write spoken words.

 - Andreas Meyer, Nico Herzberg, Mathias Weske, Frank Puhlmann: Implementation Framework for Production Case Management: Modeling and Execution.
 (EDOC 2014, Ulm, Germany)